 This tuition-based scholarship is for full-time incoming freshmen and transfer students who have a parent, grandparent, or great-grandparent who graduated from MSOE.
-This award is \$1,000 per year maximum and is renewable up to six years (18 full-time quarters) so long as students continue to be full-time and meet the SAP policy.
-Students with multiple alumni family members will only receive one \$1,000 per year.
-To receive the scholarship, students must indicate that his or her parent or grandparent is a graduate of MSOE on his/her admission application.
-MSOE's Financial Aid Office may contact you to confirm the name of the parent/grandparent prior to awarding the scholarship.
+This award is renewable up to six years (18 full-time terms) so long as students continue to be full-time and meet the SAP policy.
+Students with multiple alumni family members will only receive one per year.
+To receive the scholarship, students must indicate that a parent or grandparent is a graduate of MSOE on the admission application.
+MSOE's Financial Aid Office may contact students to confirm the name of the parent/grandparent prior to awarding the scholarship.